sswanyuu/Queen-Select-Shop/README.md

 ✨ Key Features:

- ✅ Product Display & Shopping Cart: Browse and select products with an intuitive UI.
+ ✅ Product Display & Shopping Cart – Browse and select products with an intuitive UI.

  ✅ State Management with Redux – Efficiently manages application state for a smooth user experience.